ITLabProject2016/internet_technology_lab_project/README.md

 <h4>To do: </h4>
 <ul>
     <li>Got some csrf errors when logging in (once).
 Need to figure out
-    if it was a bug in our code or something just hiccuped.</li>
-    <li>Could add a little house as our "home" icon?
-I think they look
-    quite neat.</li>
     <li>Add proper stories.</li>
     <li>Do we want to show all stories at once?
 We could have a
-    massive "play" button, and after clicking it the user would be shown a random story.</li>
+    big "play" button, and after clicking it the user would be shown a random story.
+Above it - login form/buttons</li>
-    <li>User stats.
-E.g., how many stories completed, etc.</li>
-    <li>Global stats.
-For example, how many deaths in total, how many
-    marriages, that kind of stuff.
-We could add "ending" variable, which would indicate the ending, then simply check it and increment the counter when the appropriate ending is reached.</li>
+    <li>More user stats: deaths, marriages, heroic deeds, etc.</li>
+    <li>More global stats</li>
     <li>Profile picture.
-Also, can we show it in the toolbar?
-CSS may
-    need to change a bit if we decide to go for it, though (unless profile pic is really small).</li>
+At the moment user profile has only a stub -
+    need to figure out a way how to connect registration redux with the custom attributes.</li>
     <li>Make form fields more visually appealing.</li>
     <li>If the user enters a username that already exists, he/she is
     shown the same page again.
-Should not be this way</li>
+Should not be this way.</li>
     <li>Password change form needs to be updated.
 What are the form
-    parameters though?</li>
-    <li>At the moment, story lines do not reflect the real count of
-    stories.
-Nr of story points is shown.
-Need to count the endings.</li>
+    parameters though?
+No idea, registration redux is really badly documented.</li>
     <li>Header - not black, just overlay on the wallpaper</li>
     <li>Random stories instead of a list?</li>
 </ul>